Valuable information, tools and advice for you to view and download.

-BMW’s 5 Series comes in both saloon and estate form, with the 5 Series saloon launched in spring 2017, followed by the estate in the summer and the next GT is due in early 2018.
+BMW’s 5 Series comes in both saloon and estate form, with the 5 Series saloon launched in spring 2017, followed by the estate in the summer and the GT in 2018.
 The king of the executive sector, the 5 Series is brilliant to drive, offers highly competitive running costs and employs increasingly clever technology.
 And, as if the offering wasn’t already strong enough, there is also a 46g/km plug-in hybrid saloon priced, after Government grants, to be at the same level as a 530d.

 What is the BMW 5 Series like to drive?

 The 5 Series has always been the finest-handling car in its class and the latest model successfully maintains that reputation.
 But the biggest area of improvement with this generation is the refinement.
 It’s impressively quiet at higher speeds, with very little wind or road noise penetrating the cabin, putting it at a level that most luxury saloons would be proud of.
 The ride quality is also excellent, which is impressive for a car that’s at the sportier end of handling and suspension set-up.
 The steering is a touch lighter than you might expect, but without losing any of the traditional directness that helps maintain BMW’s positioning as the ultimate driving machine.
 This is a car that will ferry four adults up and down motorways in supreme comfort, but has the power when needed.

 What engines and gearboxes are available?

 - 530i 252hp, 132-139g/km CO2 (27-28% BIK), 46.3-48.7mpg

 - 540i 340hp, 164-172g/km CO2 (33-35% BIK), 37.7-39.2mpg